albertogg/albertogg.github.com/content/resume.md

 ### Professional Experience

-**Reliability Engineer at [Omni Arcs][omni-arcs],** July 2023 - Present
+**Senior Software Engineer at [Omni Arcs][omni-arcs],** July 2023 - Present

-- Developed infrastructure for deploying chat-based AI agents, enhancing workflow and task execution capabilities.
+- Built the infrastructure for an agent-based AI platform on Kubernetes and Cloudflare Workers, improving workflow and task execution capabilities.
-- Created backend services in Python, TypeScript, and Go, utilizing AWS ECS/EKS for deployment.
+- Developed backend services in Python, TypeScript, Rust, and Go to support core platform functionality and integrations.
-- Contributed to platform reliability through operational automation and service readiness initiatives.
+- Automated end-to-end deployments with CI/CD pipelines in GitHub Actions, increasing release reliability and operational efficiency.

 **Reliability Engineer at [Micro Focus][micro-focus],** June 2021 - July 2023

-- Developed and maintained the SaaS offering for the Vertica Database, enhancing user experience and performance.
+- Developed and maintained the SaaS offering for the Vertica Database, improving platform reliability, performance, and user experience.
-- Implemented CI/CD processes using Bitbucket Pipelines, improving release cadence and minimizing manual errors.
+- Implemented CI/CD processes using Bitbucket Pipelines, improving release cadence and reducing manual operational errors.
-- Migrated EC2-based infrastructure to Kubernetes, increasing deployment flexibility and efficiency.
+- Migrated EC2-based infrastructure to Kubernetes to adopt the [Vertica Kubernetes Operator][vertica-kubernetes], improving deployment flexibility and operational efficiency.
+- Contributed to the [Vertica Kubernetes Operator][vertica-kubernetes] to support production readiness and ongoing platform operations.

 **Reliability Engineer at [Full 360 Inc][full360],** November 2017 - June 2021

-- Developed Terraform best practices for the company.
+- Defined and maintained security-focused Terraform standards for reusable, auditable infrastructure.
-- Developed a new set of AWS AMIs using Packer and Ansible to comply with internal security standards.
+- Built and maintained secure AWS AMIs with Packer and Ansible to enforce internal hardening baselines.
-- Led efforts migrating internal infrastructure from CloudFormation to Terraform.
+- Automated infrastructure delivery through CI/CD pipelines with blue/green
+  deployment strategies to reduce release risk.

 **Software Engineer at [Full 360 Inc][full360],** June 2014 - November 2017